Automate4U Logo

 Start

-Pick one high-volume workflow with clear boundaries, such as parts availability, quote intake, or order status updates.
+Pick one high-volume workflow with clear boundaries, such as parts availability, RFQ intake, quote follow-up, or order status updates.

 Pilot

-Run real requests with staff review, measure response speed, handoff quality, escalation rate, and time saved.
+Run real requests with staff review, measure response SLA, quote cycle time, handoff quality, escalation rate, and time saved.

 Expand

-Add more channels, more data sources, and more workflow actions once the first use case proves value.
+Add more channels, more data sources, more product lines, and more workflow actions once the first use case proves value.

 Find the first workflow worth automating.